 Why Use Head Tracking In Truck Simulator Games?

-Head tracking is the kind of technology that will help you achieve this realism.
+Head tracking is the technology that will help you achieve this realism.
 A 6DOF PC gaming head tracker makes it possible for you to use your head as a dedicated camera controller in simulator truck games.
 See it for yourself.
-Watch the head movements in action provided by the Eyeware Beam app in the ETS2 video below.
+Watch the head movements in action provided by the Eyeware Beam app.

 Players from across the ETS2 community currently use head trackers with great success on their delivery route.
-If you’ve been curious about this augmented reality technology and whether it’s right for you, we’ve assembled the top five reasons why you should give it a shot.
+If you’ve been curious about this augmented reality technology and whether it’s right for you, we’ve assembled the top five reasons why you should drive in ETS2 or ATS with head tracking.